 Welcome to the Department of Orthopaedics at Stony Brook Medicine.
 I think you will find Stony Brook to be a very exciting place.
-Our department continues to grow along with the hospital and our sister institutions (Stony Brook Southampton Hospital, the VA Medical Center at Northport, and Memorial Sloan-Kettering Cancer Center in New York City).
+Our department continues to grow along with the hospital and our sister institutions (Stony Brook Southampton Hospital and the VA Medical Center at Northport) and our elective sites that include Memorial Sloan-Kettering Cancer Center in New York City and Shriners Hospital for Children in Spokane.
 Improvements are continually made at the institutional and departmental level to expand our resources, add new facilities, and bring new faculty and opportunities throughout.
 What has not changed is the fact that our residents are a great group of men and women from all across the country, the North Shore of Long Island is a wonderful place to live, and Stony Brook and our sister institutions continue to excel.
 Residents are the heart and soul of our department and at the center of our mission.
 I hope you will consider becoming part of our team.

 I look forward to meeting you.

 Dr. James Nicholson and Dr. Megan Paulus are our Program and Associate Program Directors, both outstanding educators and clinicians with keen interest in the development of young surgeons.
 Jim is a perennial favorite among the residents and has designed and run our intern bootcamp for over a decade.
 Megan has made an impact from the minute she started on our campus and is already responsible for several internal and external skills projects.
 Both are devoted resident advocates and have us well positioned to continue to adapt and excel now and in the future.

 It is an exciting time to become an orthopaedic surgeon.
 New technologies in Orthopaedic Surgery continue to improve our ability to surgically treat patients, educate our residents, and open exciting new areas in Orthopaedic research.